In this knowledgebase article, we’ll discuss how to fix the Submitted URL marked ‘noindex’ error that appears in the Google Search Console.

 Why?
 Well, for starters – the URL was considered “submitted” which means that it was listed in your sitemap, but there is also something present on the page that indicates to Googlebot it should not index the page.
 This could be a simple noindex meta tag (which would be present in the page’s HTML).

-On the other hand, if this is a page that should be indexed, then you’re losing potential search traffic.
-Either way, you’d need to dig into this issue to get rid of the error, and the following steps will help you with it.
+On the other hand, if this page should be indexed, you’re losing potential search traffic.
+Either way, you’d need to dig into this issue to eliminate the error, and the following steps will help you with it.

 2 Check Whether URLs Have Been Marked as ‘Noindex’